 * Brief personal statement (ca. 500 words) from the candidate explaining their educational background, what their Digital Library involvement is, why they are excited about Digital Library work, and how they see themselves benefiting from a DLF Forum.

 * Cover letter from the nominating institution's University Librarian, Program Director, Division Head, or Associate University Librarian.

-* A current candidate’s résumé.
+* A current résumé.

-Optional letters of support such as those from a supervisor, a library colleague, or a library patron are welcome and permitted, but not required.
+To answer a frequent question, optional letters of support such as those from a supervisor, a library colleague, or a library patron are welcome and permitted, but not required.

 Candidates will be selected by the Forum Program Committee.
 In assessing the applications, the Committee will look for a demonstrated commitment to digital library work as evidenced by work experience and academic background, and will consider the degree to which Forum participation might influence the applicant's decision to pursue a digital library career.
 They will also make sure that the applicants meet the basic eligibility requirements.

 FORUM PROGRAM AND FELLOWSHIP EVALUATION COMMITTEE